iuhairways/Liverychanger-modified/README.md

 # Liverychanger-modified

+Paste code into chrome console you wil find new liveries in  geofs!
-All credit apart from TUI, west atlantic, Lufthansa and british airways goes to Ariakim Taiyo. to use lufthansa, click the qatar A350,
+All credit apart from TUI, west atlantic, Lufthansa and british airways goes to Ariakim Taiyo, to use lufthansa, click the qatar A350.